 Hydrocodone Statistics

 There are definite benefits of hydrocodone use when prescribed by a medical professional.
-When used illegally, however, it can have a negative impact on the person who is using the drug, often times lead to an addiction and in the most serious cases, death.
+When used illegally, however, it can harm the person who is using the drug, often leading to addiction and, in the most serious cases, death.
+If you or someone you know is struggling with hydrocodone addiction, reach out to us for treatment resources and connections.
+You can also browse our online directory of Narcotics Anonymous (NA) meetings near you.

 the Take-Away